How are other airports and airlines helping after Heathrow closure?

 Online flight tracking service Flightradar24 said more than 1,300 flights were disrupted by the closure, with 120 flights to the airport in the air when the closure was announced.

-British Airways advised customers not to travel to Heathrow on Friday “until further notice”.
+British Airways advised customers not to travel to Heathrow on Friday “until further notice” as it had cancelled all short-haul flights serving the airport.

 It said in a statement: “This will clearly have a significant impact on our operation and our customers and we’re working as quickly as possible to update them on their travel options for the next 24 hours and beyond.”